suchetamahato/Microsoft-Power-BI/README.md

 PIZZA SALES REPORT (MICROSOFT POWER BI PROJECT)

-In this project, I imported the dataset and undertook the tasks of data importing, data cleaning, data transformation, and data visualization in Microsoft Power BI.
+In this project, I undertook the tasks of data importing, data cleaning, data transformation, and data visualization in Microsoft Power BI.
 I evaluated the busiest times, sales performance, best sellers, and worst sellers to maximize revenue and customer satisfaction in the pizza business.

 ⚙️ Steps Followed: